ConcurDataScience/ConcurMLWorkshop/02_Data_Labeling/README.md

 ### Missed it ?
 Dont Worry
 Because Part1 already prepared some labeled data, you should be fine to continue to the next part even if you missed this session.

+### Cleanup Instruction:
+The following resource are created either by you are by Aamazon as a side effect of the exercise:
+1. Athena database with tables: You can delete at the end of the week.
+2. S3 bucket: You can delete the notebood at the end of week.
+3. SageMaker notebook instance:
+* You can stop the instance at the end of each day.
+* Start the notebook before the first session of the day.
+* Delete the notebook instance when the class is finished.
+4. Cognito User Pool: <b>sagemaker-groundtruth-user-pool</b>.
+For free tier, if you have less than 50000 MAUs, it is free and so we recommand that you do not delete this.
+If you do delete it, it will stop you from being able to create new labeling job again.
+You can check for the pricing [here](https://aws.amazon.com/cognito/pricing/) for more detail.